Skip to main content

 Accepting bank insurance without comparing

 Banks push their own products during mortgage signing.
-Independent policies from Mapfre, Zurich, or Generali are typically 30 to 50 percent cheaper over the mortgage term.
+An independent Caser policy arranged through our broker is typically 30 to 50 percent cheaper over the mortgage term.

 Not checking territorial scope